09 Early years practice policy

 clarification.

-how to access the setting’s policies and procedures.
+advised on how to access the setting’s policies and procedures.

 Further guidance